 For the blueberry sauce:

-- Cook for 3-5 minutes at medium heat, until syrupy and the berries are somewhat wrinkled.
+- Cook for 3-5 minutes at medium heat, until syrupy, and the berries are somewhat wrinkled.

-- Store, covered, in the refrigerator.
+- Let cool completely and store, covered, in the refrigerator.

 Notes